 Lusatian Opencast Mines

-Our four Lusatian opencast mines, Jänschwalde and Welzow-Süd in Brandenburg as well as Nochten and Reichwalde in Saxony, belong to Lausitz Energie Bergbau AG.
-The approved mining fields contain approx 900 million tons of lignite.
+Our four Lusatian opencast mines, Jänschwalde and Welzow-Süd in Brandenburg as well as Nochten and Reichwalde in Saxony, are part of the Lausitz Energie Bergbau AG.
+The approved mining fields contain approximately 825 million tonnes of lignite.
 The opencast mine Cottbus-Nord was closed according to plan in 2015.
-It is being transformed into a lake, the future Cottbuser Ostsee Lake.
+We are currently converting the area into a lake, the future Cottbuser Ostsee Lake.

-Our Lusatian opencast mines supply the power plants which are nearby: Jänschwalde, Schwarze Pumpe and Boxberg.
+Our Lusatian opencast mines supply our nearby power plants Jänschwalde, Schwarze Pumpe and Boxberg, as well as the Schwarze Pumpe refining plant.

-The haulage of the lignite is performed by our own central railway system.
-The total length of our railway network is roughly 360 kilometres.
+The haulage of the lignite is performed by our company´s own central railway operation.
+The railway network covers a length of roughly 360 kilometres.

 The upper soil layer is removed in what is called the pre-cut.
 This work is done with bucket-wheel excavators and bucket-chain excavators in advance of the overburden conveyor bridge.
 The material is transported by means of conveyors once around the top of the mine to the dump side.
 Spreaders distribute the pre-cut on top of the dump backfill again.
 In this way the surface is shaped to the contours required for the post-mining landscape.